breatheco-de/content/src/content/how-to/what-is-an-expression-in-python.md

 ## Conclusion

 We can use an expression in Python to perform mathematical calculations, manipulate data, and many more things.
 There are many use cases for Python expressions not only the ones mentioned in this article.
-You will probably use Python expressions many times as you work with the Python programming language you can even make use of Python libraries such as [numpy](https://numpy.org/doc/) (Numerical Python) and Python expressions to perform more advanced or complex mathematical equations.
+You will probably use Python expressions many times as you work with the [Python programming language](https://4geeks.com/lesson/intro-to-python) you can even make use of [Python libraries](https://4geeks.com/lesson/intro-to-pandas) such as [numpy](https://numpy.org/doc/) (Numerical Python) and Python expressions to perform more advanced or complex mathematical equations.
+You can read more about this and other topics at [4Geek's Blog](https://4geeks.com/).